duembeg/gsat/README.md

 * Python3.x and wxPython 4.x Migration
    * Updated dependencies instructions
 * Fix CV2 issues
+* Update to UI for quality of life, DRO edits and axis letters are now clickable
+* Added gsat-server.py it stats enough to control the machine and server for remote UIs
+* Moved probe settings to machine configuration.
+A UI can connect to multiple machines, it doesn't make sense for the UI to have multiple settings one for each machine.
+Remote UIs might not even have the ability to configure the machine itself.

 ### 1.7.0
 * Remote Interface and Android Remote Pendant